-Specific Conditions 3 Expected EU contribution per project Indicative budget EU-Rail estimates that an EU contribution of EUR 38.0 million would allow these outcomes to be addressed appropriately.
+Specific Conditions Expected EU contribution per project EU-Rail estimates that an EU contribution of EUR 38.0 million would allow these outcomes to be addressed appropriately.
 Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
-The total indicative budget for the topic is EUR 38.0 million.
-Applicant Private 36 Members of the EU-Rail part of consortia responding to this topic should provide in-kind contributions to additional activities to be declared via the template model available on the F&T portal.
-The amount of total in-kind contributions (i.e. in-kind contributions for operational activities and in-kind contributions for additional activities) should be no less than 1.263 37 times the funding request, in aggregate, of these applicant Private Members.
+Indicative budget The total indicative budget for the topic is EUR 38.0 million.
+Applicant Private 33 Members of the EU-Rail JU part of consortia responding to this topic should provide in-kind contributions to additional activities to be declared via the template model available on the F&T portal.
+The amount of total in-kind contributions (i.e. in-kind contributions for operational activities and in-kind contributions for additional activities) should be no less than 1.263 34 times the funding request, in aggregate, of these applicant Private Members.
 Any discrepancy shall be well and duly justified.
-In this respect, the grant agreements will set, in principle, annual deliverable on in-kind contributions for the projects selected under this topic, as well as mandatory reporting requirements, for those applicants who are Private Members of EU-Rail.
-Indicative project duration 48 months.

-37 In order to support a leverage factor of no less than the ratio between the contribution from members other than the Union and the Union financial contribution, as on the basis of Articles 88 and 89 of Council Regulation (EU) 2021/2085.
+Union and the Union financial contribution, as on the basis of Articles 88 and 89 of Council Regulation (EU) 2021/2085.